reepolee/reefmt/README.md

 ## onpull

-There are two scripts, one for Windows, the other for Linux and MacOS
+There are two scripts, one for Windows, the other for Linux and MacOS.

+Windows runs native build and WSL build for Linux on Ubuntu.

 onpull.sh
 onpull.ps1